Skip to main content

 Compare margin debt to the level of the S&P 500.

-When the ratio of margin debt to market cap climbs above historical norms, leverage is stretched.
+When the ratio of margin debt to market cap climbs above historical norms, use is stretched.

 When margin debt starts falling while prices are still near highs, it may signal that smart money is reducing risk.